jonolehgo/COMP6441-SAP/README.md

 # COMP6441: Something Awesome Project 🚩

 A project to showcase how SQLi is utlised to obtain secret infromation.
-This application consists of 3 CTF (Capture The Flag) Challenges:
+This application consists of 3 CTF (Capture The Flag) challenges:

 1. Obtain secret user (within a single table)
 2. Obtain secret location (within another table [requires multilple queries])